 Ampt optimizers enable higher DC/AC ratios (up to 3:1) to lower capex and enable longer storage durations.

 Ampt optimizers feature output current limits which reduces cable ampacity by eliminating the margin requirement for “over sun” conditions.
 Additionally, PV arrays with Ampt operate at a high and fixed DC bus voltage which lowers current (I=P/V).
 By allowing more modules per string, Ampt lowers overall electrical balance of system costs - such as cabling and combiners or cabling harnesses.

 Using Ampt operates the DC bus at a higher voltage which simplifies battery conversion requirements with a 50% reduction in conversion circuitry while increasing the battery converter's power density.
 This reduces battery converter costs by 50%.

-A PCS or inverter in Ampt Mode® is configured by the manufacturer to operate at a fixed input voltage that is closer to the maximum system voltage.
+A power conditioning system (PCS) or inverter in Ampt Mode® is configured by the manufacturer to operate at a fixed input voltage that is closer to the maximum system voltage.
 This high fixed-voltage bus with Ampt removes ambient temperature and string length constraints on the PCS so it can operate at a DC voltage that is always high enough to achieve its maximum rated output voltage.

 Higher DC ratios lower the cost of energy storage while optimally increasing storage durations.
 Ampt's patented technology protects the inverter so system designers can achieve higher loading ratios than can systems without Ampt to lower the total system cost.